Jackson is one of the most popular libraries (at least according to GitHub stars)

 Here

-is a JavaDoc with all the possible values of com.fasterxml.jackson.annotation.JsonAutoDetect.Visibility
+is a JavaDoc with all the possible values of com.fasterxml.jackson.annotation.JsonAutoDetect.Visibility.

 Final fields

-Since we already know that Jackson can inject into private
+Since we already know that Jackson can inject into private fields I’ll focus only on the final fields that are also public.

 All things in this section apply regardless of the field visibility modifier.

-1
+| 1

 2